pmarkowsky/santa/docs/development/syncing-protocol.md

 #### Preflight

-The preflight stage is used for the Santa daemon to report Information about the machine.
+The preflight stage is used for the Santa daemon to report Information about the machine and to retrieve configuration settings from the sync server.

 Initially makes the request POST /preflight/<machine_id> HTTP/1.1